-Parents are contacted each morning that a student is absent unless the parent has notified the school.
-The Program Director will contact families with at least three (3) unexcused absences to discuss consequences for excessive absences.
+Parents/guardians are contacted each morning that a student is absent unless the parent has notified the school.
+The Program Director, or designee, will contact families with at least three (3) unexcused absences to discuss the consequences of excessive absences and to develop a plan to return to school.